sowjanya-220827/WTLab_sowjanya/README.md

 # Smart Health Dashboard

 ## Aim
-To design a simple *Smart Health Dashboard UI* using *HTML and CSS*.
+To design a simple *Smart Health Dashboard UI* using *HTML,javascript and CSS*.

 ## Description
 This project provides a basic healthcare dashboard interface to display